bcgsc/mavis/docs/source/tutorial.rst

 This tutorial is based on the data included in the tests folder of MAVIS.
 The data files are very small and this tutorial is really only intended for testing a MAVIS install.
 The data here is simulated and results are not representitive of the typical events you would see reported from MAVIS.
-For a more complete tutorial with actual fusion gene examples, please see the :ref:`full tutorial below <full-tutorial>`.
+For a more complete tutorial with actual fusion gene examples, please see the :ref:`full-tutorial` below.

 The first step is to clone or download a zip of the MAVIS repository (https://github.com/bcgsc/mavis).
 You will need the tests directory.